EdisonBedoya98/ubidots-technical-test/README.md

 ### Coding Challenge Guidelines

-This challenge is composed of two parts
+This challenge is composed of two parts.
+Use JavaScript and React:

 * UbiRobot
 * UbiRocket